Why have a website when social media already works?

 • Your data.
 Platforms collect your audience's data.
 Not you.
 You don't know precisely who your visitors are, what they're looking for, or how they behave

 • Your content's lifespan.
-A social post lives for a few hours.
-A blog article has an average lifespan of 1.95 years
+A social post lives on a very short cycle.
+A blog article can keep generating traffic and leads for months

 Platforms deliberately reduce organic reach to push you toward paid advertising.
 The more you depend on them, the more leverage they have over you.